Rio de Janeiro: 13 must-sees, viewpoints and places to visit in 2026

 Botafogo and Flamengo felt ideal for living: calmer, more authentic, residential, and well connected.
 Copacabana and Ipanema concentrate tourist activity, with Copacabana being more intense and chaotic, and Ipanema more organized and pleasant.

-Rio has a unique rhythm that mixes beach life, sports, nature, and urban living.
+Rio has a unique rhythm that mixes beach, sports, nature, and urban life.
 It is a city that can be experienced in many different ways, and that flexibility is part of its charm.

-Save a day to explore the city by bike.
-It is one of the best ways to discover Rio and feel its real rhythm.
+Take a day to explore the city by bike.
+It is one of the best ways to experience Rio and feel its real rhythm.

-We have created a specific article about this topic: Guide to cycling in Rio, neighborhood-by-neighborhood routes
+We have created a dedicated guide about this topic: Guide to cycling Rio de Janeiro, neighborhood by neighborhood routes

 You may also like